Article

 Recoverable damages

-• Losses.
-Losses include any covered judgments, settlements, fees, costs, and expenses.
+• Losses include any covered judgments, settlements, fees, costs, and expenses.
 The indemnifying party becomes responsible for a loss only after the indemnified party pays.

-• Claims.
-Claims consist of damages resulting from a third-party lawsuit.
+• Claims consist of damages resulting from a third-party lawsuit.
 The indemnifying party becomes responsible for a claim at the moment when a party, including any third party, files a lawsuit.

 What are the common exceptions to indemnification?